francescomucio/open-transformation-specification/README.md

 ## Versions

 This repository contains the Markdown sources for all published Open Transformation Specification versions.
-For release notes and release candidate versions, refer to the [releases page](https://github.com/your-org/open-transformation-specification/releases).
+For release notes and release candidate versions, refer to the [releases page](https://github.com/francescomucio/open-transformation-specification/releases).

 - **Current Version**: [v0.1.0](versions/v0.1.0/transformation-specification.md)

 ## See It in Action

-If you just want to see it work, check out the list of current [examples](examples/).
+Examples and use cases will be added as the specification evolves.

 ## Tools and Libraries

-Looking to see how you can create your own transformation specification, present it, or otherwise use it?
-Check out our growing [list of implementations](IMPLEMENTATIONS.md).
+Tools and libraries for working with the Open Transformation Specification will be documented as they become available.

 ## Participation